Meet One Breeze Pro 2.0 — Full Suspension, So Canadian Roads Stop Punishing You

 A Note on Canadian E-Bike Law

-The Breeze Pro 2.0’s motor is rated at 750 W nominal — above the 500 W ceiling in Canada’s federal Power-Assisted Bicycle (PAB) definition.
-That means it is not a federally-classified PAB at any assist setting, even though it’s speed-limited to 32 km/h and has working pedals.
-Provincial and municipal rules differ on where higher-output trikes can be ridden, and some paths and trails restrict them.
+Meet One rates the Breeze Pro 2.0’s motor at 500 W — at Canada’s federal Power-Assisted Bicycle (PAB) ceiling, not above it.
+The trike is also speed-limited to 32 km/h and has working pedals, which satisfies the other key PAB criteria.
+Whether it qualifies as a PAB in your specific province or municipality can depend on how local regulations define or measure motor output, and some paths and trails have their own restrictions on three-wheel e-bikes.
 Confirm your local bylaws before riding on public roads or pathways — our electric trikes Canada guide walks through how the rules vary by province.
-If you’re not sure how the law applies where you live, call 1-866-938-7580 and we’ll talk it through honestly before you buy.
+If you’re not sure, call 1-866-938-7580 and we’ll walk you through it honestly before you buy.

 Full Specifications